Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 In C99, integer constants that end with either `LL` or `ll` (the case of the two letters must match) have type `long long int`.
 Adding the letter `U` (or `u`) before or after the `LL` or `ll` denotes a constant of type `unsigned long long int`.

 C99's general rules for determining the type of an integer constant are a bit different from those in C89.
 The type of a decimal constant with no suffix (`U`, `u`, `L`, `l`, `LL`, or `ll`) is the “smallest” of the types `int`, `long int`, or `long long int` that can represent the value of that constant.
 For an octal or hexadecimal constant, however, the list of possible types is `int`, `unsigned int`, `long int`, `unsigned long int`, `long long int`, and `unsigned long long int`, in that order.
 Any suffix at the end of a constant changes the list of possible types.
 For example, a constant that ends with `U` (or `u`) must have one of the types `unsigned int`, `unsigned long int`, or `unsigned long long int`.
 A decimal constant that ends with `L` (or `l`) must have one of the types `long int` or `long long int`.
-There's also a provision for a constant to have an extended integer type if it’s too large to represent using one of the standard integer types.
+There's also a provision for a constant to have an extended integer type if it's too large to represent using one of the standard integer types.

 ### 7.1.4 Integer Overflow

 When arithmetic operations are performed on integers, it's possible that the result will be too large to represent.
 For example, when an arithmetic operation is performed on two `int` values, the result must be able to be represented as an `int`.
-If the result can’t be represented as an `int` (because it requires too many bits), we say that ***overflow*** has occurred.
+If the result can't be represented as an `int` (because it requires too many bits), we say that ***overflow*** has occurred.

 The behavior when integer overflow occurs depends on whether the operands were *signed* or *unsigned*.
-When overflow occurs during an operation on signed integers, the program’s behavior is undefined.
+When overflow occurs during an operation on signed integers, the program's behavior is undefined.
 Recall from Section 4.4 that the consequences of undefined behavior may vary.
 Most likely the result of the operation will simply be wrong, but the program could crash or exhibit other undesirable behavior.

 When overflow occurs during an operation on unsigned integers, though, the result is defined: we get the correct answer modulo 2<sup>n</sup>, where `n` is the number of bits used to store the result.
 For example, if we add 1 to the unsigned 16-bit number 65,535, the result is guaranteed to be 0.

 ### 7.1.5 Reading and Writing Integers

-Suppose that a program isn’t working because one of its `int` variables is overflowing.
+Suppose that a program isn't working because one of its `int` variables is overflowing.
 Our first thought is to change the type of the variable from `int` to `long int`.
 But we're not done yet; we need to see how the change will affect the rest of the program.
 In particular, we must check whether the variable is used in a call of `printf` or `scanf`.
 If so, the format string in the call will need to be changed, since the %d conversion works only for the `int` type.

 Reading and writing unsigned, short, and long integers requires several new conversion specifiers: